carlahy/garden/modules/vienna/principles of planning and urbanism.md

 - Pure grid pattern planning without facilities (eg. toilets or running water)

 ## urban engineering and fin de siècle urbanism
-Urban planning type 1, the beginning of "planning as we know it"
+Urban planning type I, the beginning of "planning as we know it"

 The beginning of serious urban planning, focusing on massive infrastructure to make cities safe $\rightarrow$ **averting risks or adaptation planning**

 #### urban planning types
-Four phases on Planning Cultures
+Phases of Planning Cultures
 1. Adaptation planning (anpassungsplanung)
 2. ???
 (Auffangplanung)
 3. Innovation planning (Entwicklungsplanung)